syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 # Step types in ##Platform_Name## Stepper control

-The Stepper control enables you to specify its display mode by using the [stepType](https://ej2.syncfusion.com/documentation/api/stepper#steptype) property which can be set to indicator only, only labels or the combination of both.
-The valid values for this property are `Default`, `Label`, and `Indicator`.
-By default, the stepType is `Default`.
+The Stepper control can be displayed in `Default`, `Label`, and `Indicator` types by using the [stepType](https://ej2.syncfusion.com/documentation/api/stepper#steptype) property.
+By default, the property value is `Default`.

 ## Default

-The display mode `Default` in the Stepper will display both the indicators and the labels when defined in the `stepModel`.
+In `Default` display mode, the Stepper will display both the indicators and the labels when defined in the `stepModel`.

-## Label
+## Defining label

-The display mode `Label` in the Stepper will display only the labels irrespective of the `stepModel` defined.
+In `Label` display mode, the Stepper will display only the labels regardless of the configured `stepModel` options such as text and iconCss.

-### Label positions
+### Defining label positions

-The Stepper control allows you to place the label on the top, bottom, left, or right side of the stepper using the [labelPosition](https://ej2.syncfusion.com/documentation/api/stepper#labelposition) property.
+The Stepper control allows you to place the label on the top, bottom, left, or right side of the Stepper using the [labelPosition](https://ej2.syncfusion.com/documentation/api/stepper#labelposition) property.

-The following label positions are supported in stepper:
+The following label positions are supported in Stepper:

-* Top: Positions the label at the top of the stepper.
+* Top: Positions the label at the top of the Stepper.
-* Bottom: Positions the label at the bottom of the stepper.
+* Bottom: Positions the label at the bottom of the Stepper.
-* Start: Positions the label to the left side of the stepper.
+* Start: Positions the label to the left side of the Stepper.
-* End: Positions the label to the right side of the stepper.
+* End: Positions the label to the right side of the Stepper.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}